 How to Get Rid of Mice In Your Home or Business

 Getting rid of a mouse infestation can be tricky.
-Most materials that Pest Control Experts use are not available for retail consumer purchase.
-If you have tried snap traps, baits, glue traps, live traps and other DIY solutions and your problem persists, it may be time to contact a professional.
+Most materials that Pest Control Professionals use are not available for retail consumer purchase.
+If you have tried to solve the problem with mouse traps such as snap traps, baits, glue traps, live traps, mouse poison and other DIY solutions and your problem persists, it may be time to contact a professional.
 For persistent pest problems or new ideas on how to handle the situation yourself, contact our pest management professionals.
-We can help you solve Mouse Infestation in your Home or Business by providing Free Advice, Thorough Inspection, and A Comprehensive Mouse Control Plan that is based on the inspection findings.
+We – your local exterminators can help you solve Mouse Infestation in your Home or Business by providing Free Advice, Thorough Inspection, and A Comprehensive Mouse Control Plan that is based on the inspection findings.
+We serve Central Alberta and are you experts on Mouse extermination with almost 30 years of experience.

 The house mouse is a delicate, agile, little rodent.
 It has a slightly pointed nose; relatively small feet; small, black, somewhat protruding eyes; large, sparsely-haired ears; and a nearly hairless tail about as long as its body, with obvious scale rings.
 They vary in colour but are generally grayish-brown throughout with a gray or buff belly.